renzilin/NanoForenSTR/README.md

 # NanoForenSTR v0.0.1

 This is the script for Forensic STRs genotyping in the manuscript: *Nanopore sequencing of forensic STRs and SNPs using Verogen’s ForenSeq DNA Signature Prep Kit and MinION.* We've tested it on 54 STRs (27 autosomal STRs, 7 X-STRs, and 20 Y-STRs).
-In details, XX of XX STRs can be genotyped robustly and correctly in 30 collected samples and 3 standard 2800 M duplicates.
+In details, 22 of 54 STRs can be genotyped robustly and correctly in 30 collected samples and 3 standard 2800 M duplicates.